 Preaching the word of God, the pious Manolios becomes almost saintlike.
 Needless to say, the village elders and local priests see Manolios’ sermons as a dangerous threat and plot his downfall.
 The parallels between this opera and the New Testament make it profoundly powerful and poignant.

 Nicky Spence is incredible in the role of Manolios.
 The weight and responsibility of being assigned to play the role of Christ is agonising to watch.
-He has to resist temptation from Magdalena Molendowska‘s beautifully seductive ‘Mary Magdalene’, in order to attain spiritual reverence.
+He has to resist temptation from Magdalena Molendowska‘s beautifully enticing ‘Mary Magdalene’, in order to attain spiritual reverence.
 Spence forges a tortured, yet deeply compassionate figure through his character’s constant self reflection.
 He also physically conveys the burden of responsibility by carrying Christ’s wooden cross, whilst wearing the Crown of Thorns.
 It is extraordinary that Spence can still deliver resounding, heart-wrenching arias, under the enormous weight of the cross.